 Recognize that SEO is evolving.

-As we explored in a recent blog, buyers are increasingly using AI-powered chatbots and agents (not just search engines) to get credible information.
+Buyers are increasingly using AI-powered chatbots and agents (not just search engines) to get credible information.
 That doesn’t mean SEO is going away; you just need to keep it in perspective.
 Your SEO strategy should live alongside an artificial intelligence optimization (AIO) strategy that ensures AI-powered chatbots and agents incorporate your online content into the curated responses they deliver when a buyer uses these tools for their research.

 AI for Analytics